peterlidee/dive-in-next-13-tests/blog/3.next12/next12.md

 # Client and server components & static and dynamic rendering prior to Next 13

 We just talked about static and dynamic rendering and server and client components.
 But a lot of these concepts are not new but already existed prior to `Next 13`.
-Let's take a good look at this.
+Let's take a look at these so we can better understand `Next 13`.

-`Next` says all component in older versions of `Next` were client components.
-But that is a confusing statement.
-Let's take a look at some examples.
+We are going to focus on the fact that client components get rendered server-side.
+Remember, `Next` says that all components prior to `Next 13` were client components and components in `pages router` are all client components.

-We are going to write these tests in `create-next-app` with the latest version of `Next` (13.4.7 at the time of writing).
-But we are not using the app folder but the old pages folder. `Next` behavior in this folder is the same as it was in `Next 12`.
+This means that we can test 'old' client component behavior by just using the `pages router` in a `Next 13` project.

 To group all test, we made a route `/test1`.
 Each example then gets a subroute `/test1/example`, `/test1/anotherExample`.
 Finally, the root of route `/test1` links to all these subroutes.

-_Note_: at the time of writing this, there is a bug in `Next`.
+_Note_: at the time of writing this, there is a bug in `Next` (13.4.7).
 Although `Next` guarantees that you can use both `app router` and `pages router` in the same project, there is a [bug](https://github.com/netlify/next-runtime/issues/2089) that causes a full page reload when you browse from an `app route` to a `pages route` or vice versa.
 This is unfortunate but does not influence our tests.

 ## Static (no initial props)